What is Polymorphism in Java?

 Polymorphism means "many forms."
 In Java, it refers to the ability of a single function, operator, or object to behave differently based on the context.
 It's one of the key principles of Object-Oriented Programming (OOPs).

-Compile-time Polymorphism (Static Binding) is achieved by method overloading.
-It allows multiple methods with the same name but different parameters in a class.
+Achieved by method overloading.
+Allows multiple methods with the same name but different parameters (different number, types, or order) in a class.
+Resolved at compile-time.

-Runtime Polymorphism (Dynamic Binding) is achieved by method overriding.
-The call to an overridden method is resolved at runtime, allowing dynamic behavior.
+Achieved by method overriding.
+The call to an overridden method is resolved at runtime, allowing dynamic behavior based on the actual object type.

 Objectives of Polymorphism